mu-dawood/ready/packages/ready_extensions/ready_validation/README.md

   );

 ```
+### explaination

-1- it get the validator for `String?` values
+1. it get the validator for `String?` values
-2- it check if the value is not null and convert the validator to `String` instead of `String?`
+2. it check if the value is not null and convert the validator to `String` instead of `String?`
    > at this point we can use non nullable string validations
-3- checks that string is not empty
+3. checks that string is not empty
-4- check the max length of string
+4. check the max length of string
-4- check the min length of string
+5. check the min length of string
-4- check if string is number and if it pass transform validator to `num` validator
+6. check if string is number and if it pass transform validator to `num` validator
    > at this point we can use all number validations like `greaterThan`
-5- check if the transformed number is greater than 10
+7. check if the transformed number is greater than 10

-* is any of the validations fails it will return its validation message and will not continue validations
+8. is any of the validations fails it will return its validation message and will not continue validations

 # validators
 ```dart